-Diffusion User Guide: Permanent RefsPhorge User Documentation (Application User Guides)
+Diffusion User Guide: Permanent RefsPhorge Administrator and User Documentation (Application User Guides)

 Explains when Diffusion will take actions in response to discovering commits.